College Catalog

 Description:

-The program approaches graphic design as a vital field of professional art practice that gives shape to culture through a variety of media, including:
+Our program approaches graphic design as a dynamic and vital field of professional practice shaping culture and society through a diverse array of media, including:

 Requirements: